ntd/adg.entidi.com/markdown/tutorial.md

 ```
 ![Automatic drawing of a small flat washer](img/tutorial1.png)

-The result of the above code is shown in the first image.
-The whole script
+Now our application is complete!
+The result of the above code is shown above.
-presented so far can be downloaded here.
-If everything is properly installed,
-it should work out of the box.

-Up to now the procedure seems to be a convoluted way to produce a technical
+Actually, the procedure used so far seems a convoluted way of producing a
-drawing using a programming language instead of an interactive CAD system.
+technical drawing using a programming language instead of an interactive CAD.
-Furthermore the arbitrary subdivision of model and views added more complexity
+Furthermore, the arbitrary subdivision between model and view seems to just
-to the picture.
+add more complexity with little gain.

-Now let's try to change the original data set and rerun the script to see what
+But let's try to change the original data set and rerun the script to see what
 happens.
 For instance let's suppose to change the external diameter to 150,
 that is set D = 150.
 A big number has been selected in order to expose how
 substantial changes are handled by the ADG canvas.

 ![Automatic drawing of a big flat washer](img/tutorial1a.png)

-The result, shown in the second image, highlights that different things have
+The resulting image highlights that different things have happened: and not
-happened, and not only on the D quote side.
+only on the D quote side of things.

 The scale has been modified to better accomodate the new model but, regardless,
 the size of the decorations (such as the text, the arrows, the hatches and the
-title block) is still the same.
-Also the distance of the quotes from the model
+title block) is still the same size as before.
+Also, the distance of the quotes
-is the same.
-In the other side, the quote of the internal diameter has been
+from the model is the same.
+Furthermore, the quote of the internal diameter has
-moved outside the extension lines.
-This is because the drawing in the new scale
+been moved outside the extension lines.
+This has been done because with the new
-do not provide enough space to contain the quote.
+scale there is not enough space to draw the quote as in the previous drawing.

-All these changes have been automatically applied by the ADG library to keep
+And all these changes have been automatically applied by the ADG library
-the drawing as clean as possible.
+without any additional code!

 ## Database interface